 T-17 was radio collared by forest department in June 23, 2008 for 3 years.
 During that period she had mating with several male tigers like T-25 and T-28 etc, but she could not get pregnant.
 But meanwhile her sister, T-19 got pregnant and gave 3 cubs.
 After realizing the problem with her Smt Bina kak then forest minister of Rajasthan ordered for removal of the collar in November 2011 and she mated with T-28 and T-25 in a week time and she got pregnant.
 Evidently she got pregnant by T-25

 After 3.5 month, she delivered her first litter of 3 cubs.
-Who were first sighted on 29 June 2012 by nature guide, Ram Singh Meena in zone no. 3.
+The first litter was first sighted on 29 June 2012 by nature guide, Ram Singh Meena in zone no. 3.

 She was looking after them very well but she had a huge threat for her cubs in lake area, that was from her own sisters T-19 and her 20 months old cubs (2 male -1 female).
 To protect them from the imerging threat to life of cubs, she decided to leave the territory and shifted towards peripheral area and territory of T-25 a male tiger, who was the father of her cubs.